6zHAOyi/6zHAOyi.github.io/content/publication/0-BadVision/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Conference on Computer Vision and Pattern Recognition (CVPR 2025, In Submission)*
+publication: In *Conference on Computer Vision and Pattern Recognition (CVPR 2025)*
-publication_short: In *Conference on Computer Vision and Pattern Recognition (CVPR 2025, In Submission)*
+publication_short: In *Conference on Computer Vision and Pattern Recognition (CVPR 2025)*

-abstract: In submmision.
+abstract: Self-supervised learning (SSL) vision encoders learn high-quality image representations and thus have become a vital part of developing vision modality of large vision language models (LVLMs).
+Due to the high cost of training such encoders, pre-trained encoders are widely shared and deployed into many LVLMs, which are security-critical or bear societal significance.
+Under this practical scenario, we reveal a new backdoor threat that significant visual hallucinations can be induced into these LVLMs by merely compromising vision encoders.
+Because of the sharing and reuse of these encoders, many downstream LVLMs may inherit backdoor behaviors from encoders, leading to widespread backdoors.
+In this work, we propose BadVision, the first method to exploit this vulnerability in SSL vision encoders for LVLMs with novel trigger optimization and backdoor learning techniques.
+We evaluate BadVision on two types of SSL encoders and LVLMs across eight benchmarks.
+We show that BadVision effectively drives the LVLMs to attacker-chosen hallucination with over 99% attack success rate, causing a 77.6% relative visual understanding error while maintaining the stealthiness.
+SoTA backdoor detection methods cannot detect our attack effectively.

 # Summary.
 An optional shortened abstract.
 # summary: